ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## Intro

 Styling and visual design is incredibly important.
-It makes or breaks a user's experience.
+It makes or breaks a user’s experience.
 The problem is that default styles and most UI libraries are aggressively ugly.

 You need to know how to bend styles to your will.